August 3, 2022

 So, what does ‘success’ mean to you and what would make your application successful from your personal perspective?
 Some of the goals to consider here:

 Please note that you can also focus on more industry-specific metrics that are centered around your service or product.
+According to Katarzyna Lorek who works as a React Native Developer at Monterail, technical elements to check for when measuring the success of your app are:

 One of the examples of such an approach is our client, ELISA - Easy Live Sales, with their focus on the impact their eCommerce platform has on the sales results of their users - small and medium-sized stores.
 Ensuring that these stores double their revenue by hosting live shopping events once a week is what Elisa founder and Product Developer, Nikolai Aas Pedersen focuses on in his day-to-day work - in his own words: ‘I’m proud to make this software meaningful - it was the intent behind ELISA in the first place and I’m happy we can make it happen.’